Cold Comes the Night: Production

 The film was shot over 22 days in October and November 2012 in Windham, Cairo, and East Durham in Greene County, upstate New York.
 Formerly known as Eye of Winter and Cold Quarter, the film is the second feature collaboration between director Tze Chun and producer Mynette Louie; their previous film, Children of Invention, premiered at Sundance in 2009.
+Voice actress and occasional editor Sarah Natochenny worked as an assistant editor on the film.

 Release

 On July 25, 2013, it was announced that Sony Pictures Worldwide Acquisitions acquired worldwide rights to the film.
 The first trailer was released on July 24, 2013.
 The film had its theatrical premiere in the UK on September 20, 2013, followed by a US premiere on January 10, 2014.

 Reception

-On Rotten Tomatoes, the film gathered a 44% approval rating based on 43 reviews, with an average rating of 4.9/10.
+On Rotten Tomatoes, the film gathered a 43% approval rating based on 42 reviews, with an average rating of 4.9/10.
 The website's critics' consensus reads, "Despite strong performances from Bryan Cranston and Alice Eve, Cold Comes the Night is undone by a series of illogical plot twists."
-It has a score of 37 out of 100 on Metacritic based on 18 critics, indicating "generally unfavorable reviews".
+It has a score of 37 out of 100 on Metacritic based on 18 critics, indicating "generally unfavorable" reviews.